datastax/labs/dse-k8s-operator/README.md

 ## Prerequisites

-1. A Kubernetes cluster running version 1.13.0 or higher.
-The operator may function with older releases, but certification is pending.
+1. A Kubernetes cluster.
+Kubernetes v1.15.0 is recommended, but Kubernetes v1.13.0 has been tested and works provided the line containing `x-kubernetes-preserve-unknown-fields: true` is deleted from `datastax-operator-manifests.yaml`.
 2. The ability to download images from Docker Hub from within the Kubernetes cluster.
 3. At least one Kubernetes worker node per DSE instance.